LaobanAndMumu/RecipeSharing/README.md

 1. Change Firebase configuration to that of your own project at `src/firebase/firebase.js`

-2. Install Firebase CLI through npm
+2. At your root directory, install Firebase CLI through npm

     ```
     npm install -g firebase-tools